- COVID-19 Resources

 - Central Collections will close at 4pm daily

 All visitors will be required to obey COVID-19 precautions when visiting City facilities such as social distancing and interior capacity limits.
-Masks for customers are highly recommended, but will not be required for entry to City facilities.
+Masks for customers are required for entry to City facilities.

 Are there COVID-19 Cases in Homestead?

 Yes, there are confirmed cases of Homestead residents diagnosed with COVID-19.
-The Florida Division of Emergency Management releases information on new cases for all of Florida broken down by City and County each day.
-You can find the latest report here.
+The Florida Department of Health releases a weekly report with data broken down by County.
+You can find the latest report here when you click on "Weekly Florida COVID-19 Data."

 Additional information regarding the 2019 Novel Coronavirus, or COVID-19, can be found at www.miamidade.gov/coronavirus and www.cdc.gov/coronavirus.
 Click here for resources for the deaf and hard of hearing.